awpenn/pheno_db/docs/jhub-testing-guide.md

     - remove data_version col (you'll enter this in the script)
     - *for now* need to add back in the duplicate_subjid column
     - remove all the `change` and `data errors` columns

+# The pheno_db worfklow
+## Preparing Data
+- Templates for phenotype uploads are in the `READMEs and templates` folder
+    - Use the template corresponding to the type of data being uploaded ( ie. case/control, ADNI, family, etc.)
+    - The `duplicate_subjid` is not found in existing data, but will be(?) going forward, and is included in the current data dictionaries.
+As such, it must be in the upload sheets, but won't appear in the generated data views. *for now*, just include a `0` value for each subject in the upload sheet
+    - do not remove the column headers
+    - make sure the loadfile doesn't have any trailing empty rows, and save as a .csv ( not CSV UTF-8 )
+    - upload your completed upload sheet to the `source_files` folder in the hub